AMC Gremlin: 1977

-1977 changes included redesigned sheet metal for the first time in the Gremlin's now 8-year history: revised hood, shorter front fenders, new bumpers, taller glass tailgate, enlarged taillights, and rear license plate now covering the fuel filler.
+Changes for 1977 included redesigned sheet metal for the first time in the Gremlin's now 8-year history: a revised hood, shorter front fenders, new bumpers, taller glass tailgate, enlarged taillights, and a rear license plate covering the fuel filler.
 The front end was shortened by four inches (102 mm) with all-new sheet metal and a crosshatch grille insert.
 Parking lights reverted to rectangular, and headlights were recessed into square bezels with rounded corners.
 The new hood had a small "power bulge" at the front.
 The base model now included carpeting, as well as rocker panel and wheel lip moldings.
-The "Custom" model was available with a list price of $2,998.
-The X package returned as a $189 option, with a new striping pattern that ran straight back from the front fenders and crested upward over the rear wheels.
+The "Custom" model had a list price of $2,998.
+The X package was offered at $189, with a new striping pattern that ran straight back from the front fenders and crested over the rear wheels.
 Front disc brakes became standard.

-At the start of the model year, the Gremlin was available with either the standard 232 CID or optional 258 CID six-cylinder engines.
+At the start of the model year, the Gremlin was available with either the standard 232 CID or optional 258 CID I6 engines.
 Both had increased power from updated cylinder heads and two-barrel carburetors.
-In addition, AMC offered a carbureted four-cylinder engine: a Volkswagen/Audi 2.0 L inline-four, also used in fuel-injected form in the Porsche 924.
-It gave better fuel economy but less power than the standard six-cylinder engines, and reduced the Gremlin's weight by 250 lb, allowing it to achieve an EPA rating of 21 mpgus in the city, and 33 mpgus on the highway.
-It was reserved for the Custom version of the Gremlin because the expense of acquiring the rights to the engine meant that AMC could not afford to make it standard equipment.
-Of 46,171 Gremlins built for 1977 (13% less than in 1976), 7,558 had the new 2.0 L engine.
+In addition, AMC offered a carbureted four-cylinder engine: a Volkswagen/Audi 2.0 L I4, also used in fuel-injected form in the Porsche 924.
+This I4 gave better fuel economy but less power than the standard I6 engines, and reduced the Gremlin's weight by 250 lb, allowing it to achieve an EPA rating of 21 mpgus in the city, and 33 mpgus on the highway.
+It was reserved for the Custom model of the Gremlin because the expense of acquiring the rights to the engine meant that AMC could not afford to make it standard equipment.
+Of the 46,171 Gremlins built for 1977 (13% less than in 1976), only 7,558 had the new 2.0 L engine.